Inspiration What Does the Color Yellow Mean Within Art

 Yellow in the Ancient Cultures

-In Ancient Egypt, the yellow colour palette represented the might of the sun; thus anything coloured yellow in their art meant imperishable, eternal, and indestructible.
-A small paintbox with yellow pigment out of orpiment – a deep-coloured, orange-yellow mineral was even found in the tomb of King Tutankhamun upon its excavation.
+In Ancient Egypt, the yellow color palette represented the might of the sun; thus anything colored yellow in their art meant imperishable, eternal, and indestructible.
+A small paintbox with yellow pigment out of orpiment – a deep-colored, orange-yellow mineral was even found in the tomb of King Tutankhamun upon its excavation.

 The sarcophagus of King Tutankhamun displayed in his burial chamber in the Valley of the Kings, Egypt

-What does the colour yellow mean in India?
+What does the color yellow mean in India?

-Possibly because of its association with gold, the yellow colour palette represented merchants in ancient India.
-Hindus wore this colour as a symbol of sanctity during the Festival of Spring celebrations.
+Possibly because of its association with gold, the yellow color palette represented merchants in ancient India.
+Hindus wore this color as a symbol of sanctity during the Festival of Spring celebrations.
 Turmeric, or yellow ginger, were used in the kitchens and applied on the faces and bodies of subcontinental women, and used for their pre-wedding festivities and rituals.
 That’s another yellow art inspiration!